Jan 16 2025

 Share:

 Picture this: The weekend is finally here, it’s game time, and you’ve got your homemade nachos all set to go (your secret ingredient: home-pickled jalapenos!).
 You plop down on the couch, crack open your first beer, turn on the big screen and...shoot.
 Where’s the game?
 Didn’t you read something about Amazon securing the rights for this season?
 No wait, that was Peacock...or was it Apple TV+?
 ESPN+?
 Maybe TBS?
 Or TNT?
 One of the Ts?
 Fox?
 CBS?
 Hulu?
 YouTube TV?
+Is this one of the games on Netflix?
 Why can’t you find it?!
 Was there ever even a game today?
 THE NACHOS ARE GETTING COLD!

 Tuning in to live sports used to be so simple.
 And we’re not even talking about 50+ years ago, when that meant “going to the game” or “turning on the radio” for 95% of your live sports consumption.
 As recently as the 2000s, when it came to sports broadcasts, there were the major networks, ESPN, an occasional game on one of the Turner channels, and that pretty much was it.

 Today, sports leagues are scattering their broadcast rights around like digital Johnny Appleseeds, adding to an already-complex CTV and streaming video environment and creating new challenges for advertisers and consumers alike.
 The clear reason for this shift?
 Money—big money.
-US sports TV and streaming rights will hit $25.6 billion this year and are projected to climb to nearly $30 billion next year—nearly double what they were just nine years earlier.
+US sports TV and streaming rights hit $29.54 billion in 2024 and are forecast to reach nearly $35 billion by 2027—almost double what they were just a decade earlier.
 All this has taken place in the face of (or, perhaps, helped fuel) cord cutting that drives essential revenue away from traditional broadcasters and into the pockets of streaming services.

 In light of these dramatic shifts, how can digital advertisers effectively reach and connect with sports fans?
 And is navigating the disparate live sports landscape worth all the trouble?
 (Spoiler alert: yes, yes it is!)
 Read on to learn all about it.